-If you have taken Isotretinoin (Accutane) in the last 12-months or are currently on Minocin or Doxycycline you cannot receive IPL treatment.
+If you have taken Isotretinoin (Accutane) in the last 12-months or are currently on Minocin or Doxycycline, you cannot receive IPL treatment.
 If you have an active herpes simplex outbreak in the treatment area, you should wait to have a treatment.

-You cannot be tanned, use self-tanners or be sunburnt prior to or during the course of treatment.
-If you are using aggressive skincare products such as retinols, skin exfoliants, or other aggressive skincare products you must discontinue at least 2-week prior to treatment.
-Your skin must be completely clean and free of any lotions, perfumes or makeup on the day of treatment.
+You cannot be tanned, use self-tanners, or be sunburnt prior to or during the course of treatment.
+If you are using aggressive skincare products such as retinol, exfoliants, or other products, you must discontinue at least 2 weeks prior to treatment.
+You will also want to avoid aspirin or other blood thinners three days before treatment.

 A cooling system is integrated into the head of the device.
 Prior to treating the area, it is briefly chilled and immediately followed by a treatment pulse.
 When treating vascular areas, we do not want to constrict the blood vessels so excessive cooling or numbing agents that can restrict the blood vessels are avoided.

 You can expect minor swelling and redness that can last a couple of hours.
-There may be a little discomfort which can be treated using ice packs or over the counter pain medications.
-Treated areas may appear darker ans scabs may form.
+There may be a little discomfort which can be treated using ice packs or over-the-counter pain medications.
+Treated areas may appear darker and scabs may form.
 Do not pick or scratch the treated areas as this could cause scarring.
 Avoid submerging the treated area in water such as in hot tubs, pools, lakes, etc.

 While some patients can see improvements after just one treatment session, several sessions are typically recommended for optimal improvement.
 Your skin will continue to improve with each treatment as IPL destroys acne-causing bacteria and reduces redness and brown spots.

-Dr. Stanislaw is board-certified in Otolaryngology Head & Neck Surgery and in Facial Plastic & Reconstructive Surgery and has been practicing medicine since 2000.
+Dr. Stanislaw is board-certified in Otolaryngology Head & Neck Surgery and Facial Plastic & Reconstructive Surgery and has been practicing medicine since 2000.
 Our nurse, Patricia Ferguson, R.S. has been with Dr. Stanislaw since 2004 and is trained in this procedure.
-To start treating your stubborn acne, hyperpigmentation, or other skin blemishes, schedule your consultation by calling our office.
+To start treating your stubborn acne, hyperpigmentation, or other blemishes, schedule your consultation by calling our office.

-At the time of your consultation, you will be provided a quote which will be honored for 1-year.
+At the time of your consultation, you will be provided a quote which will be honored for 1 year.